ARTICLE 4

 The assessment centre is where the stakes start increasing and you are going to have to put

-your leadership, teamwork and communication skills into practice
+your leadership, teamwork and communication skills into practice.
+Be yourself and try to

 act as naturally and collected as you can.
 Finally, try to enjoy yourself and get the most out